NICEIC Registered local electrician, fully trained and qualified.

 Finding out the level of insurance your electrician holds is important, as some policies do not cover public liability insurance as it is not required by law to do so.
 However, all qualified electricians should be able to confidently explain their insurance cover so that you can have peace of mind before work begins.

-2. Do you have any references?
+2. Do you have any references or reviews?

 Asking for references is a good way to find out how your electrician has been performing in the real world.
 You do not need to ask the tradesperson directly, but instead why not have a look at online reviews to get an idea of their reliability and quality of workmanship.